demiglidden/motif-mark/README.md

 Please ensure that the genes are in fasta format with exons in uppercase and introns in lowercase.
 The motifs should be passed as a text file with each motif on its own line.

-This script is Python3 Please install the following packages before executing script:
+This is a Python3 script.
+Please install the following packages before executing script:
     pycairo
     argparse
     re